Messi, Ronaldo & the winners and losers from the Champions League last-16 draw | Goal.com

 In the last 16 they have been paird with Atalanta, who were one of the surprise packages of last season’s Champions League, reaching the quarter-finals.

-But there is tension between manager Gian Piero Gasperini and some of his players, which is threatening to derail the Serie A club's campaign.
+But there is tension between coach Gian Piero Gasperini and some of his players including attacking supremo Papu Gomez, which is threatening to derail the Serie A club's campaign.

 Zidane has a remarkable record in Europe, winning three Champions Leagues in just four attempts, though he will need to correct a poor run of home form in the competition that has seen them fail to win their last five knockout games on Spanish soil.